The couple that predicted the world we live in today.

 Interestingly, this is a global trend that cuts across what we would traditionally think of as first, second, and third wave -- or world -- divides.
 India, for example, remains an extremely poor country on a per capita basis, but its companies are the driving agents behind its most fundamental public policy initiatives such as large-scale infrastructure investment in better roads and mobile telephony.
 The third wave, then, can be attained by anyone.
 Indeed, some first-wave societies might skip over the second wave altogether.
 Such a large-scale disruption to our global models wouldn't surprise the Tofflers at all.

 Ayesha and Parag Khanna are co-directors of the Hybrid Reality Institute.
 Ayesha is author of Straight Through Processing for Financial Services.
-Parag is senior research fellow at the New America Foundation and author of How to Run the World: Charting a Course to the Next Renaissance.
+Parag is a senior research fellow at the New America Foundation and author of How to Run the World: Charting a Course to the Next Renaissance.